Sudden Cardiac Arrest and Magnesium

 Studies have proven that low magnesium levels are associated with high blood pressure, metabolic syndrome, and diabetes.
 These are all risk factors for sudden cardiac arrest.

 Magnesium deficiency will also cause fatal arrhythmias such as torsades, ventricular tachycardia, and ventricular defibrillation.
-The majority of the sudden cardiac arrest comes from arrhythmias.
+The majority of sudden cardiac arrest comes from arrhythmias.

 It is hard to get magnesium from food sources because of the way the food is harvested, and the preservatives that are in the food.
 Magnesium Taurate is considered the “heart” magnesium.
 However, there are many forms of magnesium, and each person is an individual who has different tolerances.